Skilled Camden County Defense Attorney Protects Rights Of Nurses And Medical Professionals Facing Criminal Charges

 Nurses and medical professionals are tasked with taking care of us when we are at our most vulnerable.
-Because nurses and medical professional have such a position of importance and trust, when these professionals commit a crime in the course of their duties, such offenses are considered especially serious and can carry severe consequences for a conviction.
+Because they have such a position of importance and trust, when these professionals commit crimes in the course of their duties, such offenses are considered especially serious and can carry severe consequences for a conviction.

 If you are a medical or nursing professional who is facing criminal charges arising from your work, you need a defense attorney with the experience and skills to effectively fight on your behalf.
-Camden County defense attorney Stephen R. Piper has the knowledge and experience necessary to thoroughly and vigorously pursue the defense of your case.
-Stephen R. Piper can challenge key pieces of the state’s evidence where possible and put the prosecutor’s theory to the test, requiring them to truly prove your guilt beyond a reasonable doubt.
-At the end of the day, he will fight to ensure that your rights are protected and preserved.
+I am Camden County defense attorney Stephen R. Piper.
+I have the knowledge and experience necessary to thoroughly and vigorously pursue the defense of your case.
+At my firm, The Law Offices of Stephen R. Piper, LLC, I can challenge key pieces of the state’s evidence when possible and put the prosecutor’s theory to the test, requiring them to truly prove your guilt beyond a reasonable doubt.
+At the end of the day, I will fight to ensure that your rights are protected and preserved.

-Common Criminal Charges Asserted Against Nurses/Medical Professionals in Camden County, NJ
+Common Criminal Charges Asserted Against Nurses And Medical Professionals

 As a nurse or a medical professional, it is possible to be accused of one of many different kinds of criminal offenses as a result of your work.
-These offenses may range from drug-related offenses to white-collar-type offenses, even to violent crimes.
+These offenses may range from drug-related offenses to white collar-type offenses and even violent crimes.
 Some of the criminal charges that may be asserted against nurses or medical professionals include:

 - Medicare/Medicaid fraud or health insurance fraud, including mislabeling a procedure to obtain greater reimbursement or claiming reimbursement for services that weren’t performed